ddemateis/dlimIM/README.md

 Simulation scripts from the manuscript can be found at https://github.com/ddemateis/dlimIM_simulations.

 The dlimIM package estimates a distributed lag model with modification by a multiple factors through an index.
-If you are instead interested in a DLM with modification by a single continuous variable, see the dlim package.
+If you are instead interested in a DLM with modification by a single continuous variable, see the [dlim](https://cran.r-project.org/web/packages/dlim/index.html) package on CRAN.
 If you are instead interested in a DLM with modification by a single categorical or binary variable, see the bdlim package.
 If you are interested in distributed lag models with heterogeneity by with multiple modifiers, see the heterogeneous distributed lag model in the dlmtree package.

 [![DOI](https://zenodo.org/badge/841631784.svg)](https://doi.org/10.5281/zenodo.15354391)